Video Anomaly Detection in 10 Years: A Survey and Outlook: Analyzing Video Anomaly Detection: A Systematic Approach

 Despite the availability of numerous datasets dedicated to the problem of VAD, several crucial trends and challenges need to be addressed: \begin{itemize} \item The majority of the publicly available VAD datasets offer limited environmental diversity and are restricted to a specific setting.
 Examples are the ShanghaiTech \cite{ShanghaiTech} and the CUHK Avenue \cite{lu2013abnormal} datasets which are only limited to university campus scenes and anomalies.
 Such a trend can significantly hinder the trained models' capability to generalize well in other types of settings.

-\item A recurring theme in multiple datasets is the limited number of anomalous events contained in the dataset.
-Some datasets contained as little as twelve anomalous event types (UCSD Ped2 \cite{UCSD}) in comparison to other datasets that featured more than 130 types of anomalies (ShanghaiTech \cite{ShanghaiTech}).
-This constraint lessens the models' efficacy in practical applications by limiting their capacity to learn a broad range of potential abnormal behaviors.
+\item { A recurring theme in multiple datasets is the limited number of anomalous events contained in the dataset.
+Some datasets contained as little as three anomalous event types (strange action, wrong direction, abnormal object, CUHK Avenue \cite{lu2013abnormal}) in comparison to other datasets that featured up to 11 types of anomalies (ShanghaiTech \cite{ShanghaiTech}).
+This constraint lessens the models' efficacy in practical applications by limiting their capacity to learn a broad range of potential abnormal behaviors.}

 \item Most datasets available in the literature are imbalanced in terms of the normal and abnormal classes.
 Particularly in larger datasets like UCF-Crime \cite{sultani2018real}, the imbalance between normal and abnormal classes makes it difficult for models to be trained to detect anomalies accurately without being surpassed by the majority class (normal). \end{itemize}